king-king/code-reading/webpack/examples/README.md

 If you think an example is missing, please report it as issue. :)

 # Building an Example
-1. Run `yarn` in the root of the project.
+1. Run `npm install` in the root of the project.
-2. Run `yarn setup` in the root of the project.
+2. Run `npm link webpack` in the root of the project.
-3. Run `yarn add --dev webpack-cli` in the root of the project.
-4. Run `node build.js` in the specific example directory.
+3. Run `node build.js` in the specific example directory.
 (Ex: `cd examples/commonjs && node build.js`)

 Note: To build all examples run `npm run build:examples`